What is AI customer service? A practical guide

 Volume matters because most small business customer service teams are already stretched.
 Adding 50 percent more inquiries to a team of three who are already handling 100 a day does not work.
 AI absorbs the volume without adding headcount.

-Language matters in markets like Dubai, London, and Manchester where customers communicate in Arabic, French, Polish, and six other languages alongside English.
+Language matters in markets like , London, and Manchester where customers communicate in Arabic, French, Polish, and six other languages alongside English.
 A customer who sends a WhatsApp in Arabic and gets a reply in English, two hours later, is a customer who books with someone else.
 AI handles multilingual response immediately.

 What does AI customer service look like in practice?